 Things to Do

 As the only thermal pools in Puerto Rico, the Coamo Hot Springs are in high demand.
-The Taínos believed that these springs had healing powers, while another legend says these waters were the fountain of youth sought by Juan Ponce de León, Puerto Rico’s first governor.
+The Taínos believed that the springs had healing powers.
+Another legend says these waters were the fountain of youth sought by Puerto Rico’s first governor, Juan Ponce de León.
 For less than $5 you can enjoy a soak surrounded by mountains in an outdoor spa setting, receive a therapeutic massage (for an additional charge), and peruse souvenirs at the small shop.

 The historic Hollywood Theater is located near the town square, and its single-room, 214-seat cinema projects 4k movies at budget-friendly prices seven days a week.
 Take time to enjoy the building’s 100+ year history.

 For one of the best views in town, visit the Mirador El Cerro, which offers a panoramic vista of the Coamo Valley and the Caribbean Sea.

 Every February the San Blas Marathon attracts local and world-renowned athletes to run its breathtaking course.
 This race is such a big part of Coamo’s culture that its inhabitants are known to other Puerto Ricans as “the marathon runners.”

 For a more leisurely way to take in the town’s stunning views, head to the 18-hole course at the Coamo Golf Club.
 Given the great weather, it’s a course you can enjoy all year.